 Client/Owner: Kalesnikoff

-Team: SOA (Architect), Fast & Epp (Structural), Rock Point Engineering (Mechanical), Westwood Engineering (Electrical), Delta-T (Fire Protection), WSA Engineering (Civil), Deverney Engineering (Geotechnical)
+Team: SOA (Architect), Fast & Epp (Structural), Rocky Point Engineering (Mechanical), Westwood Engineering (Electrical), Delta-T (Fire Protection), WSA Engineering (Civil), Deverney Engineering (Geotechnical)